StiensWout/DocHub/docs/archive/bugs/BUG_LIST.md

 **Generated:** $(date)
 **Scope:** Full codebase analysis

+**⚠️ IMPORTANT:** All bugs are now tracked in [GitHub Issues](https://github.com/StiensWout/DLWait/issues).
+This file is maintained for historical reference and detailed bug analysis.
+Please create new issues on GitHub rather than adding to this file.

 ## 🔴 CRITICAL ISSUES

 _All critical issues have been resolved.
 See [ARCHIVED FIXES](#-archived-fixes---resolved) section below for details._